-(a) The arbitrator(s) may, in their discretion, adjourn any hearing(s) either upon their own initiative or upon the request of any party to the arbitration.

-- (b) If an adjournment requested by a party is granted after arbitrators have been appointed, the party requesting the adjournment shall pay a fee equal to the initial deposit of hearing session fees for the first adjournment and twice the initial deposit of hearing session fees, not to exceed \$1,500, for a second or subsequent adjournment requested by that party.
+- (a) The arbitrator(s) may, in their discretion, adjourn any hearing(s) either upon their own initiative or upon the request of any party to the arbitration. - (b) If an adjournment requested by a party is granted after arbitrators have been appointed, the party requesting the adjournment shall pay a fee equal to the initial deposit of hearing session fees for the first adjournment and twice the initial deposit of hearing session fees, not to exceed \$1,500, for a second or subsequent adjournment requested by that party.
 The arbitrators may waive these fees in their discretion.
-If more than one party requests the adjournment, the arbitrators shall allocate the fees among the requesting parties. - (c) Upon receiving a third request consented to by all parties for an adjournment, the arbitrator(s) may dismiss the arbitration without prejudice to the Claimant filing a new arbitration. - (d) If an adjournment request is made by one or more parties and granted within three business days before a scheduled hearing session, the party or parties making the request shall pay an additional fee of \$100 per arbitrator.
-If more than one party requests the adjournment, the arbitrators shall allocate the \$100 per arbitrator fee among the requesting parties.
-The arbitrators may allocate all or a portion of the \$100 per arbitrator fee to the non-requesting party or parties, if the arbitrators determine that the non-requesting party or parties caused or contributed to the need for the adjournment.
-In the event that a request results in the adjournment of consecutively scheduled hearing sessions, the additional fee will be assessed only for the first of the consecutively scheduled hearing sessions.
-In the event that an extraordinary circumstance prevents a party or parties from making a timely adjournment request, [The] arbitrators may [waive or allocate] use [this fee in] their discretion to waive the fee, provided verification of such circumstance is received.
+If more than one party requests the adjournment, the arbitrators shall allocate the fees among the requesting parties. - c) Upon receiving a third request consented to by all parties for an adjournment, the arbitrator(s) may dismiss the arbitration without prejudice to the Claimant filing a new arbitration. - (d) If [a party's] an adjournment request is made by one or more parties and granted within three business days before a scheduled hearing session, [that party] the party or parties making the request shall pay an additional fee of \$100 per arbitrator.
+If more than one party requests the adjournment, the arbitrators shall allocate the fee among the requesting parties.
+In the event that a [party's] request results in the adjournment of consecutively scheduled hearing sessions, the additional fee will be assessed only for the first [day] of the consecutively scheduled hearing sessions.
+The arbitrators may waive or allocate this fee in their discretion.

-Also, NASD has changed the text of the rule filing and Exhibit, where applicable, to reflect changes made by this Amendment.
-The following changes should be made to the fourth sentence of the first full paragraph on page 9 of the rule filing, and to the fourth sentence of the third paragraph, beginning on page 19 and continuing on page 20 of the Exhibit (new language is underlined; deletions are bracketed):
+Also, NASD has changed the text of the rule filing and Exhibit 1, where applicable, to reflect changes made by this Amendment.
+First, the following changes should be made to the first sentence of the second paragraph on page 7 of the rule filing, and on page 18 of Exhibit 1 (new language is underlined; deletions are bracketed):